uptonking/note4yaoo/lib-db-pouchdb-examples-couchdb.md

   - Optionally, PostDB nodes can be run in readonly mode and configured to read data from PostgreSQL read replicas to scale out read performance.
 - https://github.com/glynnbird/postfdb /201908/js
   - proof-of-concept database that exposes a Apache CouchDB-like API but which is backed by a FoundationDB database
+  - It does not implement CouchDB's MVCC, Design Documents, attachments, MapReduce, "Mango" search or any other CouchDB feature.

 - https://github.com/kowsik/memcouchd /201103/js
   - a pure JavaScript in-memory implementation of some aspects of CouchDB with a nodejs/connect Web front-end.